Flu shot clinics

 Table of Contents

 Keep you and your family fully functioning this year by avoiding the flu and getting vaccinated.
 Every fall, we offer a series of free flu shot clinics across campus for faculty, staff, and retirees.
-If you’re eligible for PEBB benefits, or you’re a student-employee with a GAIP health plan or ISHIP health plan, view the schedule below and join us at a clinic that’s convenient for you.
+Don’t forget to complete the required claim/consent form before you arrive.
+If you’re enrolled in a UW-provided PEBB medical plan, or you’re a student-employee enrolled in either the GAIP health plan or ISHIP health plan, view the schedule below and join us at a clinic that’s convenient for you.

 Covered dependents between ages 11-17 can attend a flu shot clinic with a parent or guardian (who must also sign the claim/consent form).
 Dependents age 10 and under should see their health care provider.